-International Student Services, Zhejiang University, China
+International Student Services, Zhejiang University

 Eoife Rongmin Huo

 Born and raised in the spring city, Jinan, Shandong province, Eoife is endowed with an optimistic attitude and free spirit.
 She was recommended for admission to Zhejiang University in 2008 and earned her B.A. in English with a focus on cross-cultural communication in 2012.
 She has actively participated in various intercultural affairs throughout her college career.
 She also spent one semester as an exchange student at Copenhagen University in Denmark.
-Her travels through Europe ennhanced her spirit of sharing and independence, broadened her horizons and further triggered her interest in cultural diversity.
+Her travels through Europe enhanced her spirit of sharing and independence, broadened her horizons and further triggered her interest in cultural diversity.
 Later she carried out a two-year internship at the International Relations Office of Zhejiang University.
 Based on her various foreign exchange experiences she was awarded the title of Student Ambassador of Foreign Exchange by the Undergraduate School of Zhejiang University in 2011.
-Eoife is devoted to bringing her language skills, interpersonal talents, and spirit of teamwork and to the LIU Global community.
+Eoife is devoted to bringing her language skills, interpersonal talents, and spirit of teamwork to the LIU Global community.